pusher/pusher-http-node/README.md

 For more information see: <http://pusher.com/docs/authenticating_users>

-### Application State
+### Application state

 It's possible to query the state of the application using the `pusher.get` function.

 ```javascript
 pusher.get({ path: path, params: params }, callback);
 ```

-The `path` property identifies the resource that the request should be made to and the `params` property should be a map of additional querystring key and value pairs.
+The `path` property identifies the resource that the request should be made to and the `params` property should be a map of additional query string key and value pairs.

+Params can't include following keys:
+- auth_key
+- auth_timestamp
+- auth_version
+- auth_signature
+- body_md5

 The following example provides the signature of the callback and an example of parsing the result:
 ```javascript